14.7. The map class¶

 but structurally, they are very similar.

-Values are retrieved from a map
+Values are retrieved from a map using the key.

 Each key must be unique.

-In other words, keys are members of a set
+In other words, keys are members of a set.

 Like a std::set,